 - A hooker stealing a john’s key to sneak in later and steal his wallet

-It does not matter if the suspect never ends up accessing the victim’s room or commits a crime there.
-Merely possessing another person’s hotel key violates NRS 205.900 if the suspect intends to commit a crime.
+It does not matter if you never end up accessing the victim’s room or commit a crime there.
+Merely possessing another person’s hotel key violates NRS 205.900 if you intend to commit a crime.

-Prosecutors may bring charges for both NRS 205.900 and any other crimes the defendant allegedly committed by having the key.
+Prosecutors may bring charges for both NRS 205.900 and any other crimes you allegedly committed by having the key.
 These secondary crimes often include:

 - Grand larceny (NRS 205.220)